 The retina, optic nerve, olfactory nerves, and olfactory epithelium are sometimes considered to be part of the CNS alongside the brain and spinal cord.
 This is because they connect directly with brain tissue without intermediate nerve fibers.

-Below, we will look at some of the parts of the CNS in more detail, starting with the brain.
+Now we will look at some of the parts of the CNS in more detail, starting with the brain.

 The brain is the most complex organ in the human body; the cerebral cortex (the outermost part of the brain and the largest part by volume) contains an estimated 15–33 billion neurons, each of which is connected to thousands of other neurons.